AnthonyDickson/HIVE/README.md

 ```shell
 docker run --rm --gpus all -v $(pwd)/data:/app/data -v $(pwd)/outputs:/app:outputs -p 8080:8080 -it anthonydickson/hive:standalone python3 -m hive --dataset_path data/rgbd_dataset_freiburg3_walking_xyz --output_path data/rgbd_dataset_freiburg3_walking_xyz_output --num_frames 150 --frame_step 15 --estimate_pose --estimate_depth --webxr_run_server
 ```
+### Running Examples in a Development Environment
+If you are using the cloned repo and either the runtime or dev Docker image, you will need change the commands in this README file by:
+- mounting the entire repository folder `-v $(pwd):/app` instead of just the data and outputs folders,
+- removing the port bindings (e.g., `-p 8080:8080`),
+- removing the flag `--webxr_run_server`,
+- running the renderer web server manually (see [Viewing the 3D Video](#viewing-the-3d-video)).

 ### PyCharm Users
 There should be run configurations for PyCharm included when you clone the repo from GitHub in the `.idea` folder.